 Tramadol does nothing for inflammation, while CBD oil does.
-So, if your dog's pain is coming from inflammation, CBD oil can both treat the pain and decrease the inflammation, rather than your dog taking Tramadol and another medication to treat the inflammation.
+So, if your dog's pain is coming from inflammation, CBD oil can both help treat the pain and decrease the inflammation, rather than your dog taking Tramadol and another medication to treat the inflammation.

 CBD oil shows promise as a cancer killer.
-If your dog has cancer and that is why they need Tramadol, then CBD oil could both alleviate their pain and potentially treat their cancer.
+If your dog has cancer and that is why they need Tramadol, then CBD oil could both help manage alleviate their pain and potentially treat their cancer.